Naught00/dotfiles/README.md

-# Arch dotfiles
+# dotfiles
 This is my dotfile repository.
-The script is intended for use under Arch Linux.
+The script is intended for use under Linux.

 - Scripts are located in `/bin`
 This repo contains dotfiles for some of the software that I most commonly use: